 The Company from time to time enters into interest rate derivative contracts to manage interest costs and risk associated with changing interest rates with respect to its variable interest loans and credit facilities.
-During the year ended December 31, 2023 the Company or its Subsidiaries entered into certain interest rate derivative contracts which were all terminated during the same year.
+During the year ended December 31, 2023, the Company or its Subsidiaries entered into certain interest rate derivative contracts which were all terminated during the same year.
 As a result there were no interest rate derivative contracts outstanding as of December 31, 2023.
-There were no interest rate derivative contracts outstanding as of December 31, 2022.
+No interest rate derivative contracts were entered into during the year ended December 31, 2024.